-Shantay Legans, a former point guard for winning basketball programs in high school and college, begins his sixth season as an assistant basketball coach for the Eagles in the 2014-15 school year.
+Shantay Legans, a former point guard for winning basketball programs in high school and college, begins his seventh season as an assistant basketball coach for the Eagles in the 2015-16 school year.
+Following the 2014-15 season, he was also given the additional title of associate head coach.

-While at Eastern, he has helped develop a pair All-Big Sky Conference guards in Glen Dean and Cliff Colimon.
+While at Eastern, he has helped developed a trio of All-Big Sky Conference guards in Glen Dean, Cliff Colimon and Tyler Harvey.
 Dean was the league’s Freshman of the Year in 2010 and an All-BSC guard in 2011; Colimon earned first-team all-league and All-Big Sky Conference Tournament honors as a senior in 2012.

 “Having Shantay on our staff is a huge plus,” said Eastern head coach Jim Hayford.
 “He’s very loved by the players, and is known all through West Coast basketball circles because of his own playing career.
 He’s dialed-in to the AAU circuit and knows high school and junior college coaches throughout the region.”